scitran/client/Home.md

 * upload results (e.g., files, graphs, other attachments)
 * upload method descriptions (e.g., analyses, Gears) and programs (e.g., Matlab files) that others can run

-The **scitran matlab client** can be run securely from any computer on the Internet to process data stored in a scitran database either using their local computer or from a larger computational resource such as a compute engine on the cloud.
+The **scitran matlab client** can be run securely from any computer on the Internet to interact with a scitran database.
+We have used the client extensively on Mac and somewhat on Linux systems.
+We have not tested on Windows systems yet, but we plan to do so.

 There is also a [**scitran python client** implementation](https://github.com/scitran/python-client).